HOME » About our business » FD » FD Joint Training Program and Thematic Training

 Kenji Shimamura (Supervisor, Writing Support Center, Ryukoku University)

-With the advent of generative AI such as Chat GPT and Google’s Brad, I think that the foundation of presenting students with the task of thinking and writing like a report has been shaken.
-In this training, based on the situation in the preamble, I would like to use it as an opportunity to confirm and consider the following.
-First, we’ll review what you need to think about when presenting a report assignment from an academic writing perspective.
+With the advent of generative AI such as Chat GPT and Google’s Brad, I think the foundation of presenting students with the task of thinking and writing like a report is being shaken.
+In this training, I would like to use the situation in the preamble as an opportunity to confirm and consider the following.
+First, let’s review what to think about when presenting a report assignment from an academic writing perspective.
 After that, we will consider how to deal with generative AI.
-In the discussion situation, we would like to make it an opportunity to share how to deal with generative AI through the free exchange of opinions.
+In the situations where we are considering, we would like to use this as an opportunity to share how to deal with generative AI through a free exchange of opinions.

 Session 3: Thinking about seminar and laboratory management